 From time to time his partners would come to grief, arrested and tried for passing counterfeit bills.
-In the course of trials it would come out that the men were merely pawns, employed by Burroughs, to pass the counterfeit.
+In the course of their trials it would come out that the men were merely pawns, employed by Burroughs, to pass the counterfeit.

 Meanwhile, relations between the United States and Canada were strained.
 Canada had little interest in chasing down the American counterfeiter.

-Hired men from the banks would harass Burroughs operations and confiscate his money from time to time, but he simply printed more.
+Hired men from the banks would harass Burroughs’ operations and confiscate his money from time to time, but he simply printed more.
 All the while, his legend grew.
 From his northern outpost, Burroughs enjoyed his game of cat and mouse.
-When the banking firm Gilbert and Dean announced they had created a counterfeit-proof bill, Burroughs mailed down a taunting letter and a counterfeited version of their currency.
+When the banking firm Gilbert & Dean announced they had created a counterfeit-proof bill, Burroughs mailed down a taunting letter and a counterfeited version of their currency.

 Evidence suggests that Burroughs did finally go straight.
 He converted to Catholicism and became prominent in the church around 1810.
 His critics suggested he was probably in the business of selling Papal pardons.